aws-amplify/docs/docs/lib/auth/fragments/android/signin_web_ui/20_platform_specific_setup.md

 </amplify-block>
 <amplify-block name="v1.17.7 and below">
+**Note:** These versions have known issues with sign-out after signing in via web UI.
+Please update to the latest version and follow the updated instructions for best results.

 Add the following activity to your app's `AndroidManifest.xml` file, replacing `myapp` with whatever value you used for your redirect URI prefix: